bluedatainc/solutions/MLOps/examples/KDApp connections/Connections.md

 ### 1. `configmap`

 One of the most frequent use-cases of using a `configmap` is when we attach a model from the model registry to a deployment engine.
+The connected configmap needs to have the following label: `'kubedirector.hpe.com/cmType': '<some-type>'`

 A sample configuration looks like: